10+ Tips for Doing a Sugar Detox

 It’s best to make a plan for going sugar free.
 If you have a plan in place, you won’t feel as overwhelmed or confused – especially once any sugar detox symptoms start!

 First, set a timeframe for when you want to quit refined sugars and for how long you want to abstain.
-Plan for 7-10 days when you are going to go cold turkey and eliminate any added, refined, artificial, or natural sugars.
+Plan to go sugar-free for at least 7-10 days.
+Commit to a time period when you are going to go cold turkey and eliminate any added, refined, artificial, or natural sugars.

-An alternative is to take incremental steps over a longer period, say 30 days, to reduce sugar from your diet (see my article about whether a low-sugar diet is right for you).
+An alternative is to take incremental steps over a longer period, say 30 days, to reduce sugar from your diet.

 The next step is to make behavioral changes to keep you from turning to sweets.
 You’ll see several nutrition and lifestyle tips below that can help break your cravings.